ekholme/brain/content/Basic Sourdough Boule Recipe.md

 ### Afternoon/Evening 1 (after work)
 - Make shaggy dough by loosely mixing flour, water, and starter together in large glass bowl
 - Fermentolyse for 30 minutes -- cover and let dough rest on counter for ~30 mins
-- Gently mix in salt
+- Gently mix in salt.
+Knead for a few minutes.
 - Transfer to lightly oiled (or floured) 2 quart plastic tub
 - For next ~5 hours, bulk ferment in tub.
 Stretch and fold every hour or so to build dough strength.
 Keep lid on tub when not actively working it
 - Preshape dough and transfer to a lightly floured banneton.